gregphillips03/dsci401/README.md

 prediction?
 Why or why not?
 -------------------------------------------------------------------------------------------------------

 + I think the model itself is solid.
-We see that in when we build it.
-We got really good metrics in some cases, and fair metrics in others.
+We see that in performance when we build it.
+We get really good metrics in some cases, and fair metrics in others.
 All in all, we know that the predictors we've chosen actually relate to whether or not a customer leaves.
 Recall and Precision (and thus F1), really speak to this.

 + However, this is an ML problem; ergo, it takes time to learn.
 The initial model was only trained with ~85 records, which honestly isn't enough to really allow the model to accurately learn.
 Once it runs into unseen data, it gets a little bit sketchy on performance.